Choccy-vr/WavePad/Demo.md

+## If you don't want to read, you can just scroll down to the pics
 # Demo WavePad
 Hello and welcome to WavePad

 Thank you for voting on WavePad it means the world to me.